 First, safety is paramount.
 Do not venture on ice in areas where you don’t know the currents or underneath.

 Second, never assume or trust ice.
 Always check as you go.
 A spud is a handy tool to quickly check ice depth.
 Remember that on a lake, ice thickness is never uniform.
 Some areas could have 4″, while others have open water.
 Always avoid open water areas.
-Wearing ice picks or even a life jack is never a bad idea to help pull yourself out of an emergency situation.
+Wearing ice picks or even a life jacket is never a bad idea to help pull yourself out of an emergency situation.
 If there is a local bait shop, consult them on ice thickness.
 Additionally, the DNR always releases a weekly report that covers ice conditions across many inland lakes.

-Lakes that are popular across in Northern Michigan include Higgins, St. Helen, Houghton Grand and Cadillac.
-Downstate, good producing lakes include Morrison, Duck and Pentwater.
+Lakes that are popular across in Northern Michigan include Higgins, St. Helen, Houghton Grand, and Cadillac.
+Downstate, good producing lakes include Morrison, Duck, and Pentwater.
 Townline Lake near Alma is a fun lake for pike spearing too.